conan-io/conan-io.github.io/_posts/2021-07-09-New-conan-release-1-38.markdown

 Conan 1.38 is already here and comes with lots of new features and some bug fixes.
 As we have explained in previous posts we are paving the way to Conan 2.0, so most of the new features have to do with that.
-We have added a new `conanfile.dependencies` model, using a dictionary that will return information about the dependencies and may be used both directly in recipe or indirectly to create custom build integrations and generators.
-Also, now conan profiles support `jinja2` syntax which provides the abilities of reading environment variables, using platform information and much more.
-We have added a new `cmake_layout()` layout helper to define a multi-platform CMake layout that will work for different generators (ninja, xcode, visual, unix), and is multi-config.
+We have added a new `conanfile.dependencies` model, using a dictionary that returns information about the dependencies and may be used both directly in the recipe or indirectly to create custom build integrations and generators.
+Also, now Conan profiles support `jinja2` syntax which provides the ability to read environment variables, using platform information, and much more.
+We have added a new `cmake_layout()` layout helper to define a multi-platform CMake layout that will work for different generators (Ninja, Xcode, Visual Studio, Unix), and is multi-config.
 There is also a new `--conf` argument to provide command line support for the new [conf](https://docs.conan.io/en/latest/reference/config_files/global_conf.html) system.
-Finally, we have added a new `PkgConfigDeps` generator that will replace the existing `pkg_config` generator.
+Finally, we have added a new `PkgConfigDeps` generator that will replace the existing `pkg_config` generator in Conan 2.0.

 ## New `conanfile.dependencies` model

-Starting in 1.38, conan recipes will provide access to their dependencies through the `self.dependencies` attribute.
-The purpouse of this interface is mainly developing new build system integrations and is extensively used by conan generators like `CMakeDeps` or `MSBuildDeps` to generate the necessary files for the build.
-It is also possible to access this interface from the recipe like this:
+Starting in 1.38, Conan recipes will provide access to their dependencies through the `self.dependencies` attribute.
+The main use is to create new build system integrations and is already extensively used by Conan generators like `CMakeDeps` or `MSBuildDeps` to generate the necessary files for the build.
+It is also possible to access `conanfile.dependencies` from the recipe like this:

 ```python
 class MypkgConan(ConanFile):